a-musipatla/predicting-patient-level-phenotypes-from-single-cell-data/README.md

     - The `cytoflow` python package requires [SWIG](http://www.swig.org/index.php), which you can install [following these instructions](https://www.dev2qa.com/how-to-install-swig-on-macos-linux-and-windows/).
 2. Create directory `data/` in the main level of this repository.
 Use this to store your flow cytometry data.

+## Running the Models

+1. Running `python scripts/dnn/bcell_driver.py` will load and run a DNN on the B-cell cytometry data.
+Command line flags:
+    - `-v`: Full output verbosity
+    - `-p`: Display all plots

 ## Additional Resources
 Selected additional resources and documentation to assist in running this code.
 - Flow Cytometry Analysis